How They Met

 He knew from her user name (a reference to the Lutheran theme of saints and sinners) that they needed to connect.

 And so the match (and history) was made.

 DIY Wedding Details

 Rachel and Tyler committed to each other in marriage at a reverent wedding service on June 22, a rainy Saturday afternoon at Mt.
 Zion Lutheran Church in Denver.

 The wedding featured many beautiful do-it-yourself touches throughout the ceremony and reception.
-The color palette of peach and lavender brought a sunny and warm summer feeling for the day.
-The bride’s mother, Laura, sewed the peach-colored junior bride’s maids dresses.
+The color palette of peach and lavender brought a sunny and warm summer feeling to the day.
+The bride’s mother, Laura, sewed the peach-colored junior bride’s maids’ dresses.

 Cozy Barn Reception